neumannLizzie/conditional-covariance/README.md

 ## Four different Approaches for the Estimation of the Conditional Mean

-For estimating the conditional covariance we need a conditional estimation of the mean, here we implemented 4 different versions on how to estimate it.
+For estimating the conditional covariance, we need a conditional estimation of the mean; here, we implemented four different versions of how to estimate it.
 Cf. Section 2.3 in ([Neumann et al.
 2024](#ref-Neumann.etal_2024)):

 1. A bilinear model using R package segmented ([Muggeo